 Having said that, no matter how unsexual you are with a bestie of the opposite sex, you can’t afford to have them around in a relationship.

 That, as far as I’m concerned, is something that should stop once you get into an exclusive relationship.

-And here’s why: a bestie is literally your best friend, someone who has your back, looks out for you, and spends lots of time with you.
+And here’s why: a bestie is, of course, your best friend; someone who has your back, looks out for you, and spends lots of time with you.

 You both have inside jokes together, you go to the movies, events, go to the beach, go to concerts, and basically any activity that you like doing together.

-By the very concept of ‘besties’ as defined above, you put yourself in a very difficult situation by trying to keep up all those obligations why still staying true to your partner and giving them all the attention partners always like to get from each other.
+By the very concept of ‘besties’ as defined above, if your bestie is a member of the opposite sex, you put yourself in a very difficult situation trying to keep up with all these while still staying true to your partner and giving them all the attention partners always like to get from each other.

 Imagine being in a relationship or being married to someone who wants to do all the stuff listed above, but not with you.

 The idea does not sound or look right to you, does it?

 I thought not.